 #1: Quartzite that Looks Like Marble

-Many varieties of quartzite are white or cream in color with gray or tan veins similar to marble.
-Taj Mahal, a Brazilian quartzite, features gold-toned veining reminiscent of Italian Calacatta marble.
+Many varieties of this are white or cream in color with gray or tan veins similar to marble.
+Taj Mahal, Brazilian, features gold-toned veining reminiscent of Italian Calacatta marble.
 The perfect complement to a white or earth toned kitchen or bathroom, this warm and luxurious quartzite offers a chic, timeless and one-of-a-kind look.
-And since quartzite is a harder and more durable stone than marble, it’s a practical choice with lower maintenance needs.
+And since it is a harder and more durable stone than marble, it’s a practical choice with lower maintenance needs.

 #2: Bold Quartzite Colors

-Many varieties of quartzite are colorful, dramatic and unexpected, like works of abstract art created by nature.
+Many varieties of this type of countertop is colorful, dramatic and unexpected, like works of abstract art created by nature.
 Here are a few of our favorite bolder quartzite options:

 - Fusion offers a range of colors, including blue-grey, gold, green and rust, and a diverse, varied pattern that means no two slabs are the same.

-- Taj Mahal is a stunningly unique quartzite with a background of milky white quartz covered in an organic pattern of striking copper-toned veins and lines.
+- Taj Mahal is stunningly unique with a background of milky white covered in an organic pattern of striking copper-toned veins and lines.

 Each of these unusual natural stones would make a gorgeous, artistic statement piece.